nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for listing all lectures is implemented by the `ListLecturesCommand` class that extends `Command`.

-Given below is an example usage scenario and how the list lecture mechanism behaves at each step.
+Given below is an example of how the list lecture mechanism behaves at each step.

 1. User executes `calendar list lec`\
    i. `Click` receives user's input.\